Why do we ridicule fangirls? The misogyny behind the mockery

 What is often misunderstood about fangirls is that their devotion isn’t just about celebrity worship – it’s about community.

-"In fandom, passion becomes a communal experience, a way for fans to connect over shared interests and emotional investments."
+"In fandom, passion becomes a communal experience, a way for fans to connect over shared interests and emotional investments", she writes.

 The One Direction fandom wasn’t just about bedroom posters.
 Fans raised money for charities, broke social media records, and launched massive campaigns for the band.